Group participating in an outdoor team-building activity, assembling geometric pieces on grass.

 How Long Should a Scavenger Hunt Last?

-Small hunts: 60–90 minutes – perfect for lunch breaks or as part of a larger team day.
+• Small hunts: 60–90 minutes – works for lunch breaks or as part of a larger team day.

-Full hunts: 2–3 hours – enough time for exploration, creativity, and group bonding.
+• Full hunts: 2–3 hours – allows time for exploration, creativity, and bonding.

-Include 15–20 minutes at the end for a debrief and prize ceremony.
+• Budget 15–20 minutes at the end for debrief and awards.

 25 Best Scavenger Hunt Ideas for the Workplace